lukasdb3/lukasdb3/README.md

 ### Hello There 👋
-My name is Lukas and this is my Github page where I keep my messes of blood, sweat, and no tears cuz men don't cry.
+My name is Lukas and this is my Github page where I keep my messes of blood, sweat, and no tears cuz men don't cry. <br />
 Im currently a undergrad freshman at [University of Northern Iowa](https://uni.edu).
 I hope to get a Bachelors in Computer Science and possibly a minor in Criminal Justice or something else.

 ### Intrests